blumenstiel/SAM-MESS/README.md

 Prepare the datasets by following the instructions in [mess/DATASETS.md](mess/DATASETS.md).
 The `sam` env can be used for the dataset preparation.
 If you evaluate multiple models with MESS, you can change the `dataset_dir` argument and the `DETECTRON2_DATASETS` environment variable to a common directory (see [mess/DATASETS.md](mess/DATASETS.md) and [mess/eval.sh](mess/eval.sh), e.g., `../mess_datasets`).

-The SAM weights are downloaded automaticly by the transformers package.
+The SAM weights are downloaded automatically by the `transformers` package.

 ## Evaluation
 To evaluate the SAM models on the MESS datasets, run